larchanjo/poc-vertx-grpc-bidirectional/README.md

 # Overview

-This is a simple poc using client streaming RPC.
+This is a simple poc using bidirectional streaming RPC.

 ## Set up